 From time to time, it can be expected that Fortune Bay will examine opportunities to acquire additional exploration and/or mining assets and/or businesses.
 Any acquisition that Fortune Bay may choose to complete may be of a significant size, may change the scale of Fortune Bay's business and operations, and may expose Fortune Bay to new geographic, political, operating, financial and geological risks.
 Fortune Bay's success in its acquisition activities depends upon its ability to identify suitable acquisition candidates, negotiate acceptable terms for any such acquisition, and integrate the acquired operations successfully with those of Fortune Bay.
 Any acquisitions would be accompanied by risks.
 In the event that Fortune Bay chooses to raise debt capital to finance any such acquisitions, Fortune Bay's leverage will be increased.
 If Fortune Bay chooses to use equity as consideration for such acquisitions, existing shareholders may suffer dilution.
-Alternatively, Fortune Bay would be successful in overcoming these risks or any other problems encountered in connection with such acquisitions.
+Alternatively, Fortune Bay may choose to finance any such acquisitions with its existing resources.
+There can be no assurance that Fortune Bay would be successful in overcoming these risks or any other problems encountered in connection with such acquisitions.